diegomartinez2/DMG/GODOT/Dni_clock/Dni_clock.md

 **D'ni clock proyect**
-The idea is to make a clock that...
+The idea is to make a clock that shows the D'ni time taking the actual time.

+In Python_clock the python code for the time conversion.
+It works.